Dr. Gail Hansen

 Associate Professor / Sustainable Landscape Design

 Gail Hansen is an associate professor who specializes in landscape design.
 Her teaching and extension programs address sustainable science-based and art-centered landscape design practices that take into account the social dimension of green urban environments, environmental protection, and the quality of life for urban dwellers.
-Dr. Hansen is faculty in the Center for Landscape Conservation and Ecology, an advisor to the Florida-Friendly Landscaping Program™ and the Extension Specialist for landscape design.
+Dr. Hansen is faculty in the Center for Land Use Efficiency, an advisor to the Florida-Friendly Landscaping Program™ and the Extension Specialist for landscape design.
 She currently teaches two studio courses in residential landscape design.

 Dr. Hansen’s research activities focus on landscape performance metrics and strategies for aligning visual quality and environmental function of Florida-Friendly landscapes and stormwater ponds.
 Activities include collecting performance metrics for Florida-Friendly and traditional Florida landscapes to assess the environmental, social, and economic impacts of each landscape.
 Landscape research plots that replicate Florida-Friendly and traditional landscapes are used to collect environmental and economic data, including water use and maintenance inputs.
 Focus groups are used to collect social data about preferences, perceptions, and attitudes about Florida-Friendly landscapes to develop policies and approaches for extension programs to promote behavior change.